What does a Field Interviewer do?

 How to become a Field Interviewer?

 Becoming a Field Interviewer can be a rewarding career choice.
-This role involves conducting surveys, interviews, and collecting data in various settings.
+This role involves conducting surveys and interviews in various settings.
 It requires strong communication skills and the ability to interact with diverse groups of people.
-The following steps outline the process to become a Field Interviewer.
+Here is a step-by-step guide on how to start this career.

 How long does it take to become a Field Interviewer?